db075239/Modeling-waiting-lists-and-organ-transplant-success-rates/README.md

 ## Conclusion

 Simulation results underscore the critical role of donor numbers in effectively managing kidney transplant waiting lists.
-Higher organ availability could significantly reduce waiting times and improve patient outcomes.
-Future work may explore additional factors such as patient health deterioration on the list and impacts of different organ allocation policies.
+Greater organ availability could significantly reduce waiting times and improve patient outcomes.
+Through this research, we aim to encourage healthy individuals to consider donating one kidney in cases where they are a suitable match and it is crucial.
 ---

 **Authors**: David Blazheski, Teodora Trajkova, Ivana Kerkez